jaclu/my_tmux_conf/README.md

 I normally start tmux with myt (in tools) it compiles a fresh tmux.conf based on hostname.
+I have supplied some samples in sample_hosts.
+Create a folder hostnames and define hostname based configs there, using the lowercased version of `hostname -s` for each host.

 This way it is dead easy to adopt the setup depending on where it runs.
 In most cases I just ~~soft-link~~ (weird no longer works, now I need to copy the template to the hostname file if not in same dir) one of the